 The challenge works on trust by each person saying they have used an alternative form of transport to come to work.

-Companies can register directly on the website from 23 May 2019 until 18 September 2019.
+Companies can register directly on the website until 25 September 2020.

 Each participating organisation must nominate a contact person.